 Welcome to this week’s #CookitBlogit.
 I bring you a ridiculously simple recipe today, which most people, already do, but I find myself quite behind in the culinary department and shell out up to £1.50 for a basic sauce in the supermarket!

 Lately I’ve started making my own baby food in my attempt to be more frugal and cut costs.
 It’s even better if I can cook something suitable for the whole family!

 Bechemel sauce is shamefully something I had never even attempted to make.
 I had no idea how easy it is.
 I’m not a big fan of adding things that aren’t needed to food, so I made a Baby bechemel sauce (no seasoning or herbs or flavourings), added some grated cheese and poured it over cooked cauliflower.
 For the twins I mashed it and froze some in portions.
-For me bunny and hubs, we grilled it with some more cheese and crushed crisps on top, which made a lovely lunch.
+For me bunny and Jonny, we grilled it with some more cheese and crushed crisps on top, which made a lovely lunch.
 I also use Baby Bechemel for a variety of other dinners now, which will mean a huge saving for me and less salt in our diet, as I won’t be relying on Bisto cheese granules anymore!

 To make baby bechemel you will need:

 1. Heat the milk – either in a saucepan on a low heat or in a jug in the microwave for 2 minutes.
 Set to one side.

 2. Melt the butter in a different saucepan over a low heat.

 3. Remove the pan with the melted butter, from the heat, and stir in the flour.

 4. Slowly add a tiny amount of the milk to the butter and flour.
 Mix into a paste with a wooden spoon.
 Gradually add more milk and continue stirring until all the milk is in the pan.

 5. Return to a low heat and stir continuously until sauce thickens.